saferinsulin/website/drugs.md

 ## GLP-1 analogues

-- Glucagon-like peptide 1 (GLP-1) analogues (**Exenatide** and **liraglutide**) are subcutaneously administered medications and absorption may be unpredictable in critically ill patients.
+- Glucagon-like peptide 1 (GLP-1) analogues (**Exenatide** and **Liraglutide**) are subcutaneously administered medications and absorption may be unpredictable in critically ill patients.
 They should be discontinued in patients admitted to critical care.

 - The GLP-1 analogues act by increasing incretin levels which reduce gastric emptying.
 A common side effect is nausea and vomiting.
 If, after restarting these agents, there are concerns regarding high gastric aspirates, paralytic ileus or vomiting then these agents should be suspended.